State Farm Won’t Pay Medical Bills

 Whatever excuse State Farm gives, remember: a denial is not the end of the road.
 You have rights, and you have the power to push back.

-What Happens When State Farm Insurers The Other Car
+What Happens When State Farm Insures The Other Car

 In some cases, State Farm is not your insurance company at all.
 Instead, they insure the driver who caused your accident.
 When that happens, State Farm acts as the “third-party” insurance carrier, and the way they handle your medical bills is very different.